mahdieh-ka/TMDetector/README.md

 3. Visualization Module:
 This module focuses on visualizing and analyzing sensor data to extract an efficient set of features that can be used to improve the classifier's performance, particularly the magnetometer sensor.

-The app is designed for scientific use cases.
+"The app is designed for scientific use cases".